boyanyordanov/less-checkbox-mixin/Readme.md

 ##The future

-If I have enoguht time I might expand this tiny project into a little library of mixins
+If I have enough time I might expand this tiny project into a little library of mixins